kywch/dexwild/README.md

     Similarly, update the paths such that the paths have your username.

-    Last, copy the desktop files to your applications folder
+    Copy the desktop files to your applications folder

     ```bash
     mkdir -p ~/.local/share/applications